 Other stories published

-• Dirty Currencies -this is another story that emerged from a lifelong friendship and a trip to these coast.
-My good friend who was high ranking person in the Air Force talked to me about sleazy attempts of our government to destroy the Nicaraguan economy.
+- Dirty Currencies -this is another story that emerged from a lifelong friendship and a trip to Vermont.
+My good friend who was a high ranking person in the Air Force talked to me about sleazy attempts of our government to destroy the Nicaraguan economy.
 So I Wrote in from the perspective of a local.

-• Ice Cream Sonata for Wind – this is a wild story about a man driving an ice cream truck during the wind storms of early November in Seattle.
+- Ice Cream Sonata for Wind – this is a wild story about a man driving an ice cream truck during the wind storms of early November in Seattle.u

 I would like to get 15 short stories into a book form.
 These are short stories where.
 I am not a character, but there is a little bit of me in every single one of them.